davebenson/doom4-walkthrough/README.md

 ## Mission 3:  Gore Nest 1
 From the entrance area, exit into the Main Foundry Area.
 Jump left over a gap in the catwalk.
-To the right is a Possessed Soldier you can Death-From-Above Glory Kill (as needed for the combat challenge) and many possessed you can kill with one barrel (another Combar Challenge).
+To the right is a Possessed Soldier you can Death-From-Above Glory Kill (as needed for the combat challenge) and many possessed you can kill with one barrel (another Combat Challenge).

-Go back, though, through the door and find a Field Drone.
+Go back, though, through the door and find FIELD DRONE #3.???.
 Use it as you wish (I tend to like Assault Rifle's Tactical Scope).
 There is also Codex Entry "Environments / Foundry" here.